TheThingsArchive/ttn/mqtt/README.md

   "hardware_serial": "0102030405060708", // In case of LoRaWAN: the DevEUI
   "port": 1,                          // LoRaWAN FPort
   "counter": 2,                       // LoRaWAN frame counter
-  "is_retry": false,                  // Is set to true if this message is a retry (you could also detect this from the counter) - could be left out
+  "is_retry": false,                  // Is set to true if this message is a retry (you could also detect this from the counter)
   "payload_raw": "AQIDBA==",          // Base64 encoded payload: [0x01, 0x02, 0x03, 0x04]
   "payload_fields": {},               // Object containing the results from the payload functions - left out when empty "metadata": {